DNACENSolutions/dnac_ansible_workflows/workflows/backup_and_restore/README.md

 ### Example 1: Complete Daily Backup Workflow

-**Description:** Set up NFS, configure storage with encryption, and create daily timestamped backups with 30-day retention.
+**Description:** Set up NFS, configure storage with encryption, and create daily timestamped backups with a retention policy of 30 copies.

 **Use Case:** Automated daily backups for production environment with disaster recovery capability.